digs1998/About-Me/README.md

 # Skills
 1. Python
-2. MATLAB (basic level)
+2. MATLAB
 3. Machine Learning
+4. Deep Learning
 4. Data Visualization
 5. Tensorflow
-6. Pytorch

 # My Projects
-- 🔭 I’m currently working on [Malarial Cell Classification](https://github.com/digs1998/Malaria-with-Deep-Learning) and [Detection of COVID-19 from Cough samples](https://www.hackster.io/354788/covid-19-pre-screening-using-deep-learning-on-edge-31d14f)
+- 🔭 I've worked on [Malarial Cell Classification](https://github.com/digs1998/Malaria-with-Deep-Learning) and [Detection of COVID-19 from Cough samples](https://www.hackster.io/354788/covid-19-pre-screening-using-deep-learning-on-edge-31d14f)
-- 👯 I’m looking to collaborate on projects related to Music generation using RNNs
+- 👯 I’m looking to collaborate on projects related to Computer Vision.
 - 🤔 I’m looking for help with any Deep Learning or Machine Learning based projects
 - 📫 How to reach me: